decentralized-identity/ion/docs/Q-and-A.md

 #### *Q: Who pays the fee if it's all decentralised?
 Node operators who anchor operation batches must pay BTC txn fees.
 Current we cover the cost for folks who want to anchor via our node, but you can just do it on your own node at home if you want.
 Ops are signed with keys only you hold, so it's not like another node has your keys.\
 (_@csuwildcat_)

+## **@: Can I prune the local bitcoin node?
+I'd use prune on only the non-ion txns, because we haven't yet accounted for that.
+Totally on the roadmap to fully support a pruned node.\
+(_@csuwildcat_)

 # Q&A section ION operational